athaderm/Excel_Analysis_project/README.md

 - How well are we utilizing our seating capacity? (we have 15 tables and 60 seats)
 - Do people like pineapple on pizzas?
 - What is the ditribution of pizza sizes and pizza categories?
+_ what's the most and least profitable pizzas?
+- Which indredients do we use the most?

 <br>